Information about the symptoms of poor circulation and help with circulatory system problems.

-The diagnosis will be based on the patient’s medical history, family history and lifestyle.
+The diagnosis of poor blood circulation is typically based on the patient’s medical history, family history and lifestyle.
 The doctor has to determine the root cause of the circulatory disorder before administering treatment.

-Circulatory system problems can be treated with conventional medication, lifestyle changes as well as alternative therapies.
-The primary objective is to prevent circulatory problems, relieve swelling, pain and speed healing.
-Mild cases of bad circulation usually require an aerobic exercise program, a healthy eating plan and a low dose of aspirin.
+Circulatory system problems can be treated with natural products like Native Remedies® Circu-Live™ and High-Rite™, conventional medication, lifestyle changes and alternative therapies.
+The primary objective when treating poor circulation is to prevent additional circulatory problems, relieve swelling and pain, and expedite healing.
+Mild cases of poor blood circulation may improve by implementing an aerobic exercise program, a healthy eating plan and a low dose of aspirin.

-Treatment also involves making certain important adjustments to your lifestyle such as eating a high fiber and low fat diet, exercising regularly, losing weight and quitting smoking.
-Your doctor may prescribe medication to relieve the pain and swelling.
+Treatment can also involve making important adjustments to your lifestyle, such as eating a high-fiber and low-fat diet, exercising regularly, losing weight and quitting smoking.

-- Over-the-counter medication such as aspirin, analgesia and heparinoid creams
+- Over-the-counter medication like aspirin, analgesia and heparinoid creams

 - Prescription medication such as pentoxifylline